 - Can train the whole body (in multiple planes of motion)

 Lesson Learned: Do more circuit training.

 Big thanks to Ron for the training sessions, Ron lives in California and thus is not available to train you in Edinburgh…

 I am though, so please do get in touch at email@example.com to book a block of personal training or a one-off technique session.

-Special offer for technique sessions at the moment on the Facebook page, head over to facebook.com/JRPanthera, like the page and share the post to get the offer.
+Special offer for technique sessions at the moment (expires on January 5th), head over to facebook.com/JRPanthera, like the page and share the post to get the offer.

 P.S.
 Merry Christmas and a Happy New Year!